qdev89/StellaRougeGame/project-plan.md

 Phase 1 is complete with a functional prototype of the core shooter gameplay.
 The game features player ship movement, shooting, enemy types with different behaviors, combat mechanics, scrolling backgrounds, and basic UI elements.

-Phase 2 is nearly complete with the following features implemented:
+Phase 2 is now complete with the following features implemented:
 - Procedural sector generation with a visual sector map
 - Enhanced choice/upgrade/penalty system with tiered progression
 - Basic inventory and ship status screens